cloudinary-training/cld-intro-android-sdk/README.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.311-b11, mixed mode)
 ```

-## Executing Code

 ### Providing Cloudinary Credentials

-You will need to [register for a free Cloudinary account](https://cloudinary.com/users/register/free) in order to work along with this training.
+You will need to [register for a free Cloudinary account](https://cloudinary.com/users/register/free) to work along with this training.

 It is recommended that you create a training account for this training to keep this work separate from any work you do in a production Cloudinary account.